 - Watch youtube videos and order for any sheep project report.

 - You can also download free sheep farming PDF documents online.

-- Always buy good and health sheep breeds with a help of veterinary doctor.
+- Always buy good and healthy sheep breeds with a help of a veterinary doctor.

 - Avoid buying too young (below 4 months) and too old sheep.